siqb/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image7]

-Here is the same image in **undistored** form:
+Here is the same image in **undistorted** form:

 ![alt text][image8]

 Can you tell the difference?
 It is very subtle but it is there!
+I'll give you a hint - carefully inspect the difference in the lane lines towards the lower right hand corner.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.